stefanpejcinoski/MVCFrameworkPHP/README.md

 ## Using the framework as a framework

-The framework this application is built in can be used as any other PHP framework.
+The framework this application is built in can be used like any other PHP framework.

 ### Configuration